 The bet was laid and the strategy we developed was basic adequate: to gather adequate intelligence about Alex to persuade his call center operator at his bank that I was him.
 Like something from a “Mission: Difficult” movie, I would have to bypass the automated phone system, guide through the security questions, and– equipped with a fictional and empathy-driven sob tale– socially engineer my means into his checking account.

 And afterwards, from nowhere and in a chilling minute of awkwardness, I forgot his surname– regardless of the reality we had actually met before and shared a pint in the bar over the roadway.

 I was mortified.

-“That’s my house number … How the f ** k did you get that?”
+“That’s my house number … How the f ** k did you get that?”.

-Because the less I knew, the better.
+Due to the fact that the less I understood, the better.